 Agricultural Safety & Health Training

 In 2001, NIOSH funded a novel educational proposal by the Southeast Center to provide public health students at the University of Kentucky with specialized education and training in the health of agricultural populations.
-Students from any department within the College of Public Health -- biostatistics, environmental health, epidemiology, health behavior, health services management, or gerontology -- can opt for a special curriculum sequence within their degree program and graduate with a “Health of Agricultural Populations” (HAP) emphasis.
+Students from any department within the College of Public Health -- biostatistics, environmental health, epidemiology, health behavior, health management & policy, or gerontology -- can opt for a special curriculum sequence within their degree program and graduate with a “Health of Agricultural Populations” (HAP) emphasis.
 The HAP curriculum sequence established in 2001 was not a training program grant and provided only fractional tuition and research support without stipends.
 As of 2005, the HAP emphasis area developed sufficient interest and student participation to move from the aegis of the Southeast Center to a separate training program grant (5 T01 OH008846-03).
 Now integrated with the Central Appalachian Regional Education and Research Center (CARERC) a new graduate certificate program is agricultural safety and health (ASH), this unique curriculum series applies in-depth training in agricultural safety and health across traditional public health coursework, research projects, and field experiences.
 Qualified students may be eligible to receive funding in support of capstone projects, data collection, and travel to scientific meetings, as well as tuition support and stipends.

 MPH students accepted to the Ag Safety and Health program must complete 42-44 semester hours to graduate, of which at least 15 semester hours must be directly related to agricultural health and safety and injury research.
 DrPH students must complete 74-78 semester hours to graduate, of which at least 25 semester hours must be Ag Safety and Health related.
 PhD students in Epidemiology/Biostatistics must complete a minimum of 58 credit hours of study plus dissertation research and the corresponding residency credits, of which at least 16 hours must be directly related to agricultural occupational safety and health.